 - The low carbohydrate, non-restricted calorie diet.
 Subjects were encouraged to try vegetarian sources of fat and protein and avoid trans fats.

-After a two-year period, while all groups lost weight, the Mediterranean and low carbohydrate diet did best.
-This survey suggests that lowering carb intake can be more beneficial than going with a low fat meal plan6.
+After two years, while all groups lost weight, the Mediterranean and low carbohydrate diet did best.
+This survey suggests that lowering carb intake can be more beneficial than going with a low-fat meal plan6.

 By now, you know tips to get into ketosis quickly.
 Here are some additional tips to help you stick with it and not fall off the wagon: